cindyzhong/trt_house_price_app/README.md

 ## Create file for credentials

-In your $HOME directory, create a csv file containing your credentials
+In your $HOME directory, create a csv file containing your credentials.

 | google_api_key | Your API Key for Google Map |
 |----------------|-----------------------------|
 | cas user       | Your cas username           |
 | password       | Your cas password           |

 ## Test your CAS connection